NAPLAN Year 3 Preparation 2027 — Parent Guide

 - Test windowMarch each year

-NAPLAN Year 3 is the first time most Australian students sit the national literacy and numeracy assessment.
+NAPLAN Year 3 is the first time most Australian students sit the national literacy and numeracy assessment run by ACARA.
 For preparation guidance across all year levels, see the NAPLAN preparation hub.
 This page focuses on what Year 3 students face in each domain, how the March test window works, and how families can support skills without turning preparation into pressure.
+NSW families can also read NESA’s NAPLAN overview for how the state supports the national program.

 What does NAPLAN Year 3 test?

-Year 3 NAPLAN assesses the same four domains as older year levels, but with age-appropriate content and shorter sessions:
+Year 3 NAPLAN assesses the same four domains as older year levels, but with age-appropriate content and shorter sessions (NAP test window):

 | Domain | Year 3 focus |